Virtualization Getting Started Guide

 ImportantOvercommitting involves possible risks to system stability.
-For more information on overcommitting with KVM, and the precautions that should be taken, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+For more information on overcommitting with KVM, and the precautions that should be taken, refer to the Red Hat Enterprise Linux 6 Virtualization Administration Guide.

-- Kernel Same-page Merging (KSM), used by the KVM hypervisor, enables KVM guests to share identical memory pages.
+- Kernel Same-page Merging (KSM), used by the KVM hypervisor, makes it possible for KVM guests to share identical memory pages.
 These shared pages are usually common libraries or other identical, high-use data.
 KSM allows for greater guest density of identical or similar guest operating systems by avoiding memory duplication.

-NoteFor more information on KSM, see the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.
+NoteFor more information on KSM, refer to the Red Hat Enterprise Linux 6 Virtualization Administration Guide.

 - QEMU guest agent

-- The QEMU guest agent runs on the guest operating system and makes it possible for the host machine to issue commands to the guest operating system.
+- The QEMU guest agent runs on the guest operating system and enables the host machine to issue commands to the guest operating system.

-NoteFor more information on the QEMU guest agent, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on the QEMU guest agent, refer to the Red Hat Enterprise Linux 6 Virtualization Host Configuration and Guest Installation Guide.

-NoteFor more information on automatic NUMA balancing, see the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.
+NoteFor more information on Hyper-V Enlightenment, refer to the Red Hat Enterprise Linux 6 Virtualization Host Configuration and Guest Installation Guide.

 - KVM guest virtual machine compatibility

-For a complete chart of supported operating systems and host and guest combinations see Red Hat Customer Portal
+For a complete chart of supported operating systems and host and guest combinations refer to Red Hat Customer Portal.

 - For the host system: https://access.redhat.com/site/articles/rhel-limits